freeCodeCamp/freeCodeCamp/curriculum/challenges/chinese/10-coding-interview-prep/rosetta-code/sedols.md

 ---
 id: 59d9c6bc214c613ba73ff012
 title: SEDOLs
-challengeType: 5
+challengeType: 1
 forumTopicId: 302305
 dashedName: sedols
 ---

 # --description--

+<abbr title="Stock Exchange Daily Official List">SEDOL</abbr> is a list of securities identification numbers issued by the London Stock Exchange.

-For each number list of 6-digit [SEDOL](https://en.wikipedia.org/wiki/SEDOL "wp: SEDOL")s, calculate and append the checksum digit.
+For each number list of 6-digit <abbr title="Stock Exchange Daily Official List">SEDOL</abbr>s, calculate and append the checksum digit.
 That is, given the input string on the left, your function should return the corresponding string on the right:

 <pre>
 710889 => 7108899